Politics of Italy

 The politics of Italy are conducted through a parliamentary republic with a multi-party system.
-Italy has been a democratic republic since 2 June 1946, when the monarchy was abolished by popular referendum and a constituent assembly was elected to draft a constitution, which was promulgated on 1 January 1948.
+Italy has been a democratic republic since 2 June 1946, when the monarchy was abolished by popular referendum and a constituent assembly, formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy, was elected to draft a constitution, which was promulgated on 1 January 1948.

 Executive power is exercised by the Council of Ministers, which is led by the Prime Minister, officially referred to as "President of the Council" (Presidente del Consiglio).
 Legislative power is vested primarily in the two houses of Parliament and secondarily in the Council of Ministers, which can introduce bills and holds the majority in both houses.
 The judiciary is independent of the executive and the legislative branches.
 It is headed by the High Council of the Judiciary, a body presided over by the President, who is the head of state, though this position is separate from all branches.
 The current president is Sergio Mattarella, and the current prime minister is Giorgia Meloni.

-The Economist Intelligence Unit rated Italy as a "flawed democracy" in 2019.
+The Economist Intelligence Unit rated Italy as a "flawed democracy" in 2024.:16 According to the 2025 V-Dem Democracy indices Italy was the 30th most liberal democratic country in the world.
 A high degree of fragmentation and instability, leading to often short-lived coalition governments, is characteristic of Italian politics.
 Since the end of World War II in 1945, Italy has had 69 governments, at an average of one every 1.11 years.

 Government

-The Italian constitution is the result of the work of the Constituent Assembly, which was formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the Italian Civil War.
+The Italian constitution is the result of the work of the Constituent Assembly, which was formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy.
 Article 1 of the Italian constitution states:

 By stating that Italy is a democratic republic, the article solemnly declares the results of the constitutional referendum which took place on 1 June 1946.
 The State is not a hereditary property of the ruling monarch, but it is instead a Res Publica, belonging to everyone.

 The people who are called to temporarily administer the republic are not owners, but servants; and the governed are not subjects, but citizens.
 And the sovereignty, that is the power to make choices that involve the entire community, belongs to the people, in accordance with the concept of a democracy, from the Greek demos (people) and kratìa (power).
 However, this power is not to be exercised arbitrarily, but in the forms and within the limits established by the rule of law.